andgineer/TRegExpr/docs/tregexpr_interface.rst

 Regular expression.

-For optimization, TRegExpr will automatically compiles it into ‘P-code’ (You can see it with help of Dump method) and stores in internal structures.
+For optimization, TRegExpr will automatically compiles it into ‘P-code’ (you can see it with help of Dump method) and stores in internal structures.
 Real [re]compilation occures only when it really needed - while calling Exec[Next], Substitute, Dump, etc and only if Expression or other P-code affected properties was changed after last